top of page

 When talking about permission, Gaelic uses forms of faod.

-Faodaidh can also mean “possibly / might”, depending on context.
+Faodaidh can also mean “possibly / might,” depending on the context.

-Common mistake: Learners often use faodaidh when they actually mean physical ability, but Gaelic splits ability into two ideas:
+Learners often use faodaidh when they actually mean physical ability.
+Gaelic splits ability into two ideas:

 So: